chrisl8/ArloBot/node/BehaviorPlanning.md

     ├──Poll Node    # A node at the top to perform any required polling functions.
     ├──Startup Sequence # A Sequence to track all functions required to get the robot up and running fully.
     |   ├──StartROS Node        # Wait for start ROS request.
-    |   ├──Priority             # Put Explore vs. LaoadMpa into a priority
+    |   ├──Priority             # Put LoadMpa into a priority
-    |   |   ├──AutoExplore Node # If "Explore" was requested, run it.
     |   |   └──LoadMap Node     # Load the map if we have our location.
     |   └──UnPlugRobot Node     # Handle robot AC connection status and unplug requests.
     └──ToDo Priority            # A Priority to tick through the "task" branches.